Patchethium/snfa/README.md

 The file `snfa/viterbi.py` contains code adapted from `torchaudio` which obeys `BSD 2-Clause "Simplified" License`.
 A copy of `torchaudio`'s licence can be found in [torchaudio's repo](https://github.com/pytorch/audio/blob/main/LICENSE).

-The testing audio file is ripped
+The testing audio file is ripped from Japanese Common Voice Corpus 14.0, 6/28/2023, Public Domain.

 ## Credit